 Blogposts by Nataša Nedeski

-Nataša Nedeski is a PhD candidate in the SHARES Project (since 2012).
-Topic: Shared Obligations in International Law
+Nataša Nedeski was a PhD candidate in the SHARES Project (2012-2017).
+Topic: Shared Obligations in International Law (defended in November 2017)

 13 May 2014